halchemylab/python-tarot-card-fortune-teller/README.md

 ```

 You will be presented with a main menu to guide you through the available actions:
+1.  **Get a Card of the Day:** Draws a single card for daily guidance.
-1.  **Get a new tarot reading:** Guides you through selecting a question and receiving a new reading.
+2.  **Get a new tarot reading:** Guides you through selecting a question and receiving a new 3-card reading.
-2.  **View your reading history:** Browse your past readings with pagination.
+3.  **View your reading history:** Browse your past readings with pagination.
-3.  **Search your reading history:** Search for specific readings by date, keywords in a question, or by a card that was drawn.
+4.  **Search your reading history:** Search for specific readings by date, keywords in a question, or by a card that was drawn.
-4.  **Show card frequency table:** See how many times each card has been drawn.
+5.  **Show card frequency table:** See how many times each card has been drawn.
-5.  **Clear your reading history:** Permanently delete all your saved readings.
+6.  **Clear your reading history:** Permanently delete all your saved readings.
-6.  **Exit:** Close the application.
+7.  **Exit:** Close the application.

 All readings are saved to `tarot_readings_log.csv`.